cyoung984/7zip_explode/README.md

 Use command line p for exPloding.

 Creates an archive called archivename.7z_folderx.7z for each folder, ie hello.7z_folder0.7z.
 Doesn't create any directories for them yet though.

+To build:
+CPP/7zip/Bundles/Alone and build the solution (made with Visual Studio 2010)